 At the American Red Cross, CNA training in New Haven takes approximately four to eight weeks, and includes in-class work and clinical rotations.
 In order to successfully prepare you for your state certification exam, all classes are taught by caring, experienced nurses and our curriculum emphasizes academics and hands-on training, as well as the importance of good communication, and the Art of Caregiving.
 Once you've completing your training with a passing grade, you can request a testing date to become certified with the state, then officially begin your career in the medical field.

-For more than a century the Red Cross has trained men and women to become part of the nursing profession.
-And with our New Haven CNA training opportunities you can become part of that legacy.
 In order to help you prepare for a successful career in the medical field, we offer small classes that are held in easily accessible locations (near public transportation), as well as hands-on experience, and cutting-edge course materials that are developed under the guidance of, and reviewed by the Red Cross Scientific Advisory Council.
-In addition, our courses take just four to eight weeks to complete, and are taught by licensed instructors with professional experience.

 Once you've successfully passed your CNA classes in New Haven, you will be ready to take your state licensing exam and skills test.
 These exams are up to you to schedule and are not typically hosted at Red Cross training facilities.
 Test-day requirements vary by location, but will be available to you well before your test date.

 Your CNA training in New Haven can prepare you for a rewarding career in the medical field that's rife with opportunity.
 In fact, from 2010 to 2020 the need for Certified Nurse Assistants is expected to grow by 20%.
 In addition, if you're considering adding to your medical credentials, but aren't sure which path you'd like to take, becoming a CNA will allow you to gain valuable skills and insights, and explore your options while working in the field.